TC25/Geospatial_workshop_EE/OEFS/index.md

 Export.image.toDrive({ image: TREE_FINAL, description: 'TREE_FINAL_image', folder: 'OEFS', region: ROI, scale: 250 })
 ```

-Now you have a complete tutorial on analyzing vegetation change from a local (Chicago) to a global scale using the Google Earth Engine.
+Now you have a complete tutorial on analyzing vegetation and vegetation change from a local (Chicago) to a global scale using the Google Earth Engine.
 Happy analyzing!

+# Other exercises
+Some opportunities for further exploration and analysis:
+1. Try doing a similar analysis for your region or city of interest by ingesting your own shapefile.
+2. Consider changes in other variables, either over your region of interest, or globally.
+How about Land Surface Temperature or Aerosol Optical Depth or impervious land?